 Plus, walk around Sofia and look for these highlights:

-• Stroll along Vitosha Boulevard, the main pedestrian street in Sofia
+- Vitosha Boulevard – stroll along the main pedestrian street in Sofia

-• See the Ancient Serdika Complex and other ruins around the city centre of Sofia
+- Ancient Serdika Complex – see ruins around the city centre

-• Try traditional food in a mehana, a traditional Bulgarian tavern decorated in folklore decor.
+- Mehana – have a meal at a traditional Bulgarian tavern decorated in folklore decor

 Day 3: Day trip from Sofia